Jesus, Take the Wheel: Charts performance

 "Jesus, Take the Wheel" debuted at number 39 on the Billboard Hot Country Songs chart and eventually hit number one in January 2006, becoming the first of Underwood's record-setting 15 number-ones.
 The song spent six weeks atop the chart, the longest-running number one debut single since Nielsen Broadcast Data Systems was initiated in 1990 (this record would later be broken in 2024 when Shaboozey's A Bar Song (Tipsy) reached seven weeks at number one on Country Airplay).
 Jesus, Take the Wheel additionally peaked at number four on the Hot Christian Songs chart and at number 23 on the Adult Contemporary chart.
 This crossover airplay helped the song reach the upper tier of the all-genre Billboard Hot 100 chart, where it reached a peak position of 20.
 "Jesus, Take the Wheel" also hit number one of the Canadian country airplay chart compiled by Radio & Records.

 "Jesus, Take the Wheel" has been certified two-times Platinum in the United States as of August 2015.
 The Mastertone of the song was also certified Platinum in July 2008, making Underwood the first country artist to have two songs reach this milestone (after "Before He Cheats").
 As of February 2016, "Jesus, Take the Wheel" has sold 2,473,000 copies in the United States.
 In 2007, "Jesus, Take the Wheel" was certified Gold by Music Canada.

 Live performances

 Underwood gave her debut performance of the song at the 2005 Country Music Association Awards.
 On May 23, 2006, she again sang it at the 41st annual Academy of Country Music Awards, where she won the Single of the Year Award for the song.
 Billboard described the latter performance as "captivating".

-In April 2006, she sang it on the CMT Awards, where "Jesus, Take the Wheel" won two major awards: Breakthrough Video of the Year and Female Video of the Year.
+In April 2006, she sang "Jesus, Take the Wheel" on the CMT Awards, where the song won two major awards: Breakthrough Video of the Year and Female Video of the Year.

 Underwood performed the song during her debut tour: Carrie Underwood: Live in Concert, and has subsequently performed the track in all of her tours as well as during her sets at the CMA Music Festival, Stagecoach, C2C: Country to Country and Glastonbury festivals.